Auri-Fex/Halcova/norbela/world/overview.md

 ## Moon Eruptions, Rings, and Atmospheric Magic (Locked)

-- The planet’s rings are formed and replenished by volcanic eruptions from its moon, which is rich in Aetherite and crystal.
+- The planet’s rings are formed and replenished by volcanic eruptions from its moon, which is rich in finyak and crystal.
-- Eruptions eject Aetherite-rich particles, ice, and crystal into orbit, building and maintaining the rings over time.
+- Eruptions eject finyak-rich particles, ice, and crystal into orbit, building and maintaining the rings over time.
 - Ring particles gradually spiral inward or are pulled by gravity, entering the planet’s atmosphere as “magical rain” and creating the ambient magic field.
 - The moon’s volcanic activity is visibly magical, with eruptions directly linked to the world’s magical ecosystem.
 - This cycle makes the moon a clear source of magic, and its eruptions are central to the world’s magical phenomena.